OURadar/radar-data/README.md

 # Radar Data

-This is a collection of radar data readers that are in the NetCDF format
+This is a collection of radar data readers

 These formats are currently supported